DryWater2/DryWater2.github.io/README.md

 # The essentials

 The first thing you need to make sure your fridge has, are the essentials.
 These are the things that your family uses the most of, and are often put into the dishes that are cooked or eaten with them.
-Examples of this include milk, vegetables (like tomatoes, lettuce, carrots, onions, etc...), cheese, and butter.
+Examples of this include bread, milk, vegetables (like tomatoes, lettuce, carrots, onions, etc...), cheese, and butter.
 These are usually things you would place in different categories.
 The cheese and butter can go on the side of the fridge, or on the top, while the vegetables can go into the bottom trays of a fridge.
-The milk goes in the middle shelf of the fridge, near the back of it.
+The milk goes in the middle shelf of the fridge, near the back of it and the bread goes on the top shelf of the fridge.

 # Condiments